Ця сторінка також доступна українською.

 Initially we had designated the Rohatyn new Jewish cemetery to receive all of the recovered headstones, and we transported many pieces there following the example of those who preceded us.
 However, an assessment of more than 100 recovered stones in Rohatyn in late 2014 by Rabbi Kolesnik of Ivano-Frankivsk led him to conclude that all had originally stood in the old Jewish cemetery.
 So on his recommendation, a decision was made to return all future recovered stones to the old cemetery, and to move the earlier stones there as well (see the Old Jewish Cemetery Rehabilitation Project).
 That move was made in early 2015.

-Partnership with the City of Rohatyn
+Cooperation with the City of Rohatyn and Its Citizens

-Conservation of the Matzevot Materials
+Conservation of Headstone Materials

 We realize that ongoing decay and disintegration of the surviving headstones is inevitable, and that at best it can be slowed.
-The stone materials from which nearly all the recovered matzevot are made is very soft; these stones would also have decayed had they stood in the cemeteries for the past 70 years.
+The stone materials from which nearly all the recovered matzevot are made are very soft; these stones would also have decayed had they stood in the cemeteries for the past 70 years.
 So it is imperative that we record what we can about these survivors before they fade.

 Documentation of the Matzevot and Fragments